guitarvydas/guitarvydas.github.io/_posts/2022-03-03-Word vs Mathematics.md

 [^1]: Ohm-JS is currently my favourite form of PEG.

-## UNIX Immutability
+## UNIX® Immutability

 Immutability is, actually, *isolation*.

-You can re-arrange things if you can guarantee that this doesn't cause unintended side-effects.
+You can re-arrange things if you can guarantee that rearranging doesn't cause unintended side-effects.

+UNIX® provides *isolation*.

-UNIX® providex *isolation*.
-With C, yet.
+Using C, yet.

 UNIX® commands are completely stand-alone.
 If you change the source for `cat.c`, the operation of `sed.c` doesn't change.